 CLEAN CLOTH: Always keep a CLEAN wet cloth on hand for wiping off your icing tips and scribe tool.

-WATER & ICING SUGAR: Keep water in a glass with a measuring spoon handy to thin your royal icing to the desired consistency.
+WATER & POWDERED SUGAR: Keep water in a glass with a measuring spoon handy to thin your royal icing to the desired consistency.
 Too thin?
-Add icing sugar a little at a time to get the thickness you need.
+Add powdered sugar a little at a time to get the thickness you need.

 BOWLS, SPOONS, CONTAINERS, SPATULA, etc: A container for storing your royal icing is important so that it doesn't go crusty on you.
 You can put your royal icing in a plastic container with a tight fitting lid or just put some cling wrap over the mixing bowl.
 Keep a few sizes of bowls on hand, as well as some spoons for mixing your icing with colours.
 Always use grease-free tools - any residual grease in your royal icing can cause it not to set/dry correctly, so always wash your tools very well!
 If you're using a lot of sprinkles or decorations, a muffin tin works great for keeping them separate, too!